T-DevH/llm_finetune_nemo/README.md

 ### 1. Data Preparation

-Place your training data in the `data/` directory.
-The data should be in the following format:
+Place your training data in the appropriate directories:
+- `data/train/data.jsonl` - Training data
+- `data/val/data.jsonl` - Validation data

+The data should be in JSONL format with each line containing:
 ```json
 {
     "text": "Your training text here"